666-Pack

-666-Pack is the third studio album by Austrian thrash metal band Insanity Pack.
+666-Pack is the third studio album by Austrian thrash metal band Insanity Alert.
 It was released on January 25, 2019, through Season of Mist and follows their previous record, Moshburger (2016).

 The album was recorded at Nautilus Sounds Studios in Dornbirn, Austria, produced by Toni Loitsch, and mastered by Dan Randall.

 Composition

 Like with previous releases, Insanity Pack "thrash their way through old-school songs" on the album, including a cover version of "Smoke Two Joints" by The Toyes, a disco parody ("Saturday Grind Fever"), and "Mosh Mosh Mosh", a parody of "Boys Boys Boys" by Sabrina Salerno.
 Most of the 21 songs on the album are less than two minutes long, with the longest being the outro track, "Dark Energon".

 Promotion

 In an interview with Invisible Oranges published on January 24, vocalist Kevin Stout named the five thrash and crossover albums that most influenced Insanity Alert: Speak English or Die by SOD, The Art of Partying by Municipal Waste, Kill 'Em All by Metallica, Beneath the Remains by Sepultura, and Handle with Care by Nuclear Assault.
 In another interview with Metal Injection published on March 30, Stout compared 666-Pack to the band's previous releases: "It’s definitively harder and faster.
 I think we show progression in all areas.
 The guys have become even better musicians, the production is through the roof and the levels of anger, frustration, party and weirdness have reached new heights."

 The album's lead single, "All Mosh / No Brain", was released on November 14, 2018, along with a corresponding music video.
 A second single titled "Welcome to Hell" was released on December 7.
 A third single, "The Body of the Christ is the Parasite", was released on January 8, 2019, along with a corresponding lyric video.
 Following the album release later that month, an animated lyric video was released for the song "Death by Wrecking Ball" on September 27.
 A live video for "A Skullcrushin’ Good Time", recorded during a performance on the main stage at Hellfest 2019 in France, was released on January 30, 2020.
 Another live video from their Hellfest 2019 performance was released on May 10, 2021, this time for "All Mosh / No Brain".
 Insanity Pack also announced a European tour in support of 666-Pack running from March to August 2019, including performances at various metal festivals.